 New Year’s week tip: If you want the smoothest day, do the “big snorkel” first.
 Then use the rest of the week for shore snorkeling when conditions line up.

-Itinerary 2: Windy Day (Protected Plan + No Stress)
+Itinerary 2: Windy Day Snorkel Plan

 Best for: “it’s breezy, but we still want in,” nervous swimmers, families who want a calmer plan, and anyone who hates battling wind + parking during peak week.

-→ Best Maui Snorkel on a Windy Day: 5 Ocean‑Safe Ways
+Start by reading this (it’s short and super practical): → Best Maui Snorkel on a Windy Day: 5 Ocean‑Safe Ways

-- Choose Coral Gardens / protected reefs when trade winds build.
+- Choose Coral Gardens/protected reefs when trade winds build.

-→ Afternoon Snorkeling Tour - Pick the time that matches the conditions:
+- Pick the time that matches the conditions:

-Option B: Shore Snorkel (Only in Calm, Protected Coves)
+Option B: Shore Snorkel Only in Calm, Protected Coves

 On windy days, shore snorkeling is all about picking the most protected bay and going early.